Stanley Goble: World War I

 Goble was accepted for flying training with the Royal Naval Air Service (RNAS) in July 1915.
 After graduating as a flight sub-lieutenant on 20 October 1915, he became a test pilot and undertook anti-submarine patrols out of Dover.
 Goble commenced operations with only three hours' solo flying experience.
 Towards the end of the year he was posted across the Channel to Dunkirk, flying Caudron reconnaissance-bombers and Sopwith Pup fighters.

 Goble was a founding member of No. 8 Squadron RNAS in 1916, during the latter part of the Battle of the Somme, where he flew both Pups and Nieuport fighters.
 He earned the Distinguished Service Cross for his actions on 24 September 1916, when he engaged two enemy fighters near Ghistelles in West Flanders, "and brought one of them down on fire in a spiral nose-dive", according to the citation in The London Gazette.
 This victory was the first confirmed "kill" achieved by an Allied pilot flying the Pup.
 Goble was promoted to flight lieutenant on 1 October, and won the French Croix de Guerre later that month.

 On 17 February 1917, Goble was awarded the Distinguished Service Order (DSO) for his "conspicuous bravery and skill" in three separate actions while operating with No. 8 Squadron: on 7 November 1916 when he forced a hostile fighter down in a field, where it crashed attempting to land; on 27 November when he engaged four enemy aircraft, destroying one; and on 4 December when, in repeated combats while escorting Allied bombers, he helped drive off attacking fighters and shot down one of them.
 The same month that he was awarded the DSO, Goble was posted to No. 5 Squadron RNAS at Petite-Synthe near the Franco-Belgian border, flying Airco DH.4 two-seat light bombers.

 Goble was promoted twice in 1917, to flight commander in June, then squadron commander in December.
 He led No. 5 Squadron for the latter part of the year and into 1918.
 His unit supported the British Fifth Army as it bore the brunt of the German spring offensive, and he had to evacuate his airfield when it was shelled by advancing enemy artillery.
 Relocating twice to other landing grounds, he kept his squadron on the attack, and was subsequently recognised by a commendation circulated to all RNAS combat units.
 When the RNAS merged with the British Army's Royal Flying Corps on 1 April 1918, Goble became a major in the newly formed Royal Air Force.
 Twice mentioned in despatches, he finished the war an ace, with ten victories.
-Although himself forced to crash land on two occasions, he had avoided any injury during his active service.
+Although forced to crash land on two occasions, he had avoided any injury during his active service.